-Reserves for tax refunds in fiscal year 2001 were \$870 million, an increase of 6.7 percent over fiscal year 2000 reserves.
-Actual tax refund payments in recent fiscal years have been rising at a rate faster than the increase in reserves for tax refunds, causing the amount of reserves carried over from one fiscal year to the next to decline.
-At the end of fiscal year 2001, approximately \$184 million of reserves were available for making tax refunds in the following fiscal year.
+Reserves for tax refunds in fiscal year 2002 were \$967.2 million, an increase of 11.2 percent over fiscal year 2001 reserves.
+Recent tax and tax rate changes are believed to contribute to the growth rate in refunds.
+Actual tax refunds in recent fiscal years have been rising at a rate faster than the increase in reserves for tax refunds, causing the amount of reserves carried forward from one fiscal year to the next to decline.
+At the end of fiscal year 2002, approximately \$151 million of reserves were available for making tax refunds in the following fiscal year.